karennkl/ExData_Plotting1/README.md

   3. Extract the data into your the same working directory;
   4. Run the scripts

-# Data Description
+## Dataset Description

-Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+The dataset showcases measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

-The following descriptions of the 9 variables in the dataset
+The following are descriptions of the 9 variables in the dataset

 <ol>
 <li><b>Date</b>: Date in format dd/mm/yyyy </li>